matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 id_server
-  The colon-separated hostname and port of the Identity Server used to authenticate the third party identifer.
+  The colon-separated hostname and port of the Identity Server used to authenticate the third party identifier.
 If the port is the default, it and the colon should be omitted. sid
   The session ID given by the Identity Server